fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-development-tool-compatibility/apache-axis-library-and-the-wsdl2java-tool.md

 but no range checking

 JAXBRI uses JAXB as a parsing tool.
-Utilize JAXB for schema validation in the code (big timesaving).
+Utilize JAXB for schema validation in the code.
 It does not support parameter testing but does support limited field checking i.e. ‘Required’ versus ‘Optional’

 **Where to Run It?**